Visustin generates flow charts from code written in several COBOL dialects, mainly COBOL 74 and COBOL 85.

 National characters (other than A-Z, 0-9) are not supported.
 If your code uses national characters outside of string literals ("..."), you may notice some effects.

-Procedure calls via the PERFORM statement are no longer visualized.
+Since v4: To reduce flow chart complexity, procedure calls via PERFORM statements are no longer visualized.
 A "PERFORM procedure-name" or "PERFORM procedure-1 THRU procedure-2" is not shown as a link to the target section or paragraph.
-This is to keep the charts more readable.
-Visustin versions up to v4 used to display PERFORMs as links.
-This easily led to an incomprehensibly complex layout and even made the program to crash.